-Turn down the heat
+Turn down the thermostat

 Let the leftovers cool

-After you eat your fill, store your leftovers in glass, air-tight containers.
-Before you put them in the fridge though, let them cool completely.
+After you eat your fill, store your leftovers in glass, airtight containers.
+Before you put them in the fridge, let them cool completely.
 Putting them in the refrigerator still hot will affect the resting temperature of the refrigerator, causing the fridge to work harder to reach the ideal cool temperature.

 Dinner is done, bellies are full, and everyone is resting in the living room.
 In the kitchen, dishes are everywhere…without a doubt, the worst part of preparing a big meal!
 But you may be wondering which method is best: dishwasher vs hand washing?